 HTA, Health Technology Assessment, entails a systematic assessment of the knowledge status for a medical method, technology or therapy.
 The method was first used by the US Office of Technology Assessment (OTA) in the early 1970s for the purpose of producing background information for decisions on introducing new technology.
 The assessment is made from financial, as well as organisational and ethical perspectives, and is based on a review of the published scientific literature, according to SBU’s principles for study quality.
 New technology is often compared to existing technology.
 The purpose of the HTA analysis is to make healthcare more evidence-based.

-The Swedish Agency for Health Technology Assessment and Assessment of Social Services (SBU) carries out independent assessments of methods within health and medical care including dental care.
+SBU carries out independent evaluations of methods within health and medical care including dental care.
 The reports describe the methods and interventions that make the greatest difference, and indicate the best way of using societal resources.

 Health and medical care in Sweden maintains a quality register, which has been built up within specific areas in order to develop and safeguard care quality systematically and continuously.
 The registers contain data linked to persons on subjects such as diagnosis, therapy and outcome of therapy.
 The quality registers can be used for research, for example to identify risk factors for disease and ill health in the population.
 Register studies can also be used to follow up and evaluate benefits and risks of various medicines and other forms of therapy.